 - Weight: 0.86 lbs

 My Dad has always been really into radio and he had a few Sangeans he was happy with.
 When looking into survival radios I found this ruggedly built affordable option.
-I like how this has a tough exterior housing and the bright color makes it easy to find and see.
+I like how this has tough exterior housing and the bright color makes it easy to find even in darker conditions.

 You can choose between solar, hand cranking, or USB.
 Remember that you can get AC to USB adaptors that would allow you to charge this through a standard power outlet too if that is something you are interested in.